|Stanley M. Fried|

 The Czars of Russia invaded and conquered Turkestan to the North.
 They entered the city of Samarkand but were never able to cross the Oxus River into Kohistan.

 The Soviets schemed to invade Afghanistan.
-Stalin's plans for an invasion ended with war broke out in Europe.
+Stalin's plans for an invasion ended when war broke out in Europe.

 In 1979, a Soviet backed military coup established Afghanistan as a free, socialist nation.